sharubhat/serverside-developer-notes/part9/basics.md

 print(datetime.today())
 ```

 If you are in IDLE, you could save and hit F5 to run this.
+Or run `$python3 time.py` from command line.